deqode/GoArcc/docs/Introduction/Directory Definition.md

 ![GoArcc Servers Structure](/img/folderDefinition/Servers.jpg)

-Servers are the core part of this project. you can see in the above that we have supported multiples of servers. lets go into the deep dive of the code base so you can understand easily and change accordingly.
+Servers are the core part of this project.
+As we mentioned, we support multiple servers.
+Let's dive deep into the codebase.

 ### GRPC
-GoArcc built upon client server architecture.
-So GRPC is core server for GoArcc, every request is handled by grpc server and middlewares.
+GoArcc is built upon client-server architecture.
+So, GRPC is the core server for GoArcc.
+Every request is handled by the GRPC server and middlewares.
 #### GRPC Middleware
-You just have to setup your middleware into gRPC and it will work for rest and graphQL as well.
-Auth middleware already implemented here.
+You have to set up your middleware into gRPC, and it will work for both REST and GraphQL.
+Auth middleware is already implemented here.
 #### how to register your service client?
-you can register your service as grpc at `servers/grpc/register.go`
+you can register your service as gRPC at `servers/grpc/register.go`
 ```go

 func RegisterGrpcModules(srv *grpc.Server,